 “The staff don’t want to clean up the blood.”

-“One dies in the light, one is born in the darkness,” he said, before pulling the cloth away with a single motion.
-The arm appeared intact.
+“One dies in the light, one is born in the darkness,” he said, before pulling the cloth away in a single motion.
+The arm was intact.
 Finally, he held a pinch of powder beneath the volunteer’s nose, which revived him at once — but though his eyes opened, his will did not.
 With difficulty, he got to his feet and left the stage like a puppet dragging threads no one was pulling.

 The magician did not wait for applause.
 He never received any.